219124701/HTML-week1/README.md

 # UNIT 8
 HTML INTERGRATION

-- When you want to visit a website you open a web browser or a web view and enter a URL you can even type it in the adress bar and then click search result or link or open an app tht triggers it even if its that a URL is involved , the web server responds by sending back the specif HTML file lococated at the address .
-Back then everything that needed to be displayed in a website was contained in a single HTMLfile along with the images but things have changed the TEXT is stored in database and multiple static files are combined in real
+- When you want to visit a website you open a web browser or a web view and enter a URL you can even type it in the adress bar and then click search result or link or open an app tht triggers it even if its that a URL is involved , the web server responds by sending back the specif HTML file located at the address .
+Back then everything that needed to be displayed in a website was contained in a single HTMLfile along with the images but things have changed the TEXT is stored in database and multiple static files are combined in real.

+- HOW TO STRUCTURE THE WHOLE HTML FILE
+- The file should begin with a doctype statement which indicates the era of this html file.
+- enclose everything else on the page within an html element wich named HTML, it tells us that all the content within it is html , place the opening html tag at the top and the closing html tag at the bottom.